Samsar4/CEH-v10-Study-Guide/modules/0-Introduction.md

 - **Daisy Chaining / Pivotting** - It involves gaining access to a network and /or computer and then using the same information to gain access to multiple networks and computers that contains desirable information.
 - **Doxxing** - Publishing PII about an individual usually with a malicious intent.
 - **Enterprise Information Security Architecture** (EISA) - process that determines how systems work within an organization.
-- **Incident management** - Deals with specific incidents to mitigate the attack.

 ## <u> Attack Vectors </u>
 *Path by which a hacker can gain access to a host in order to deliver a payload or malicious outcome*